SAP-samples/teched2023-IN269/exercises/ex1/README.md

 ![Pic 23](../../images/ex1-23.png)

+> Note: You have used the Try Me! tool on a single broker.
+If you want to go for an extra mile: you can try publishing on one broker, and consuming on another brokers.
+For that just go to another broker in a different window and use the subscriber of the Try Me! tool on this broker.
+>

 ## Summary

 You have now created a queue in AEM and have subscribed to events via a topic.
 You have sent events to this topic using the Try me! tool.